logeast/tailwind-layout-react/packages/tailwind-layout-react/README.md

-# @tailwind-layout-react/text
+# tailwind-layout-react

-The Text component of tailwind-layout-react.
+The full package of tailwind-layout-react.

 # Official Documentation